Bachelor of Science in

 About Space Physics at the Daytona Beach, FL Campus

-The College of Arts and Sciences building houses Florida’s largest university-based research telescope, an instrumented 1-meter, Ritchey-Chrétien reflecting telescope.
-Adjacent, is a helioscope to observe solar activity.
+Embry-Riddle houses Florida’s largest university-based research telescope, an instrumented 1-meter Ritchey-Chrétien reflecting telescope.
+Adjacent to the telescope is a helioscope to observe solar activity, providing students with hands-on experience utilizing ground-based instruments to study space phenomena.

 General Education Requirements